gameqa/api-is/src/routes/readme.md

 ### Export a router from the index.file

 Inside of /api/v1/fruits/index.ts you want to export a router that will contain all the endpoints for `fruits`.
-Here is an example of how this might look, before you add any andpoints to the router.
+Here is an example of how this might look before you add any andpoints to the router.

 ```
 import { RouteBuilder } from "../../../utils";